LGSInnovations/Edison-Ethernet/yocto/README.md

 	auto enp0s17u1u1
 	iface enp0s17u1u1 inet dhcp
 	```
 4. Bring the network interface up with `ifup` and the interface name.
-Ignore any errors from run-parts about directories not existing.
+Ignore any errors from `run-parts` about directories not existing.

 	Run: `ifup enp0s17u1u1`
 	This should tell you something about discovering the network interface and assigning it an IP address (using DHCP).

-5. You can now test that your card is setup properly by running `ping xx.xx.xx.xx` on the edison's IP address from your host Linux machine.
+5. You can now test that your card is setup properly by running `ping xx.xx.xx.xx` on the Edison's IP address from your host Linux machine.

 6. You must now either run `edison_configure --setup` but do not enable wifi.
 You will be asked to give a root password and name your Edison.
 If you do not provide a root password, you will have to edit the `/lib/systemd/system/sshd.socket` file, as shown below: